Symphony No. 2 (Schumann)

 The Symphony in C major by German composer Robert Schumann was published in 1847 as his Symphony No. 2, Op.
-61, although it was the third symphony he had completed, counting the B-flat major symphony published as No. 1 in 1841, and the original version of his D minor symphony of 1841 (later revised and published as No. 4).
+61, although it was the third symphony he had completed, counting the B♭ major symphony published as No. 1 in 1841, and the original version of his D minor symphony of 1841 (later revised and published as No. 4).
 It is dedicated to Oscar I, king of Sweden and Norway.

 Background

-Schumann began to sketch the symphony on December 12, 1845, and had a robust draft of the entire work by December 28.
-He spent most of the next year orchestrating, beginning February 12, 1846.
-His depression and poor health, including ringing in his ears, prevented him finishing the work until October 19.
+Schumann began to sketch the symphony on 12 December 1845, and had a robust draft of the entire work by the 28th of the same month.
+He spent most of the next year orchestrating, beginning 12 February 1846.
+His depression and poor health, including ringing in his ears, prevented him finishing the work until 19 October.
 The uplifting tone of the symphony is thus remarkable considering Schumann's health problems during the time of its composition—the work can be seen as a Beethovenian triumph over fate/pessimism, as Beethoven himself described in the Heiligenstadt Testament.

 The year of 1845 was important for Schumann because it signaled a shift in his compositional strategy.
 He began to compose away from the piano, as he noted in his writing: